bee-queue/bee-queue/README.md

 var Queue = require('bee-queue');
 var addQueue = new Queue('addition');
 ```
-Queues are very lightweight (their only significant overhead is their connection(s) to Redis), so if you need to handle different types of jobs, just instantiate a queue for each:
+Queues are very lightweight - the only significant overhead is connecting to Redis - so if you need to handle different types of jobs, just instantiate a queue for each:
 ```javascript
 var subQueue = new Queue('subtraction', {
   redis: {